k-evinzheng/Fake-News-Detector-Web-App-V1/README.md

 ## Technical Specifications

 - **Backend**: Python, Streamlit
-- **Libraries**: NLTK, scikit-learn, BeautifulSoup, requests, joblib, Streamlit-GSheets, and more.
+- **Libraries**: Langchain, scikit-learn, NLTK, requests, joblib, Streamlit-GSheets, and more.
 - **Data Source**: The app uses a Google Sheets database for storing and retrieving classification results.

 ## Contributing